• Skip to primary navigation

 • Add the leaves and grass clippings to the top

-• Make some holes in the lids ( get an adult to help, and screw it on the jar )
+• Make some holes in the lid ( get an adult to help, and screw it on the jar )

-This is what worms do in the garden, they help carry decaying material into the soil, where it is broken down by microorganisms, into nutrients that can be used by plants to grow.
+Worms do this in the garden.
+They help carry decaying material into the soil, where microorganisms break it down into nutrients that plants can use to grow.

 Questions about worms